PivotDev/Pivot-11ty-Starter/README.md

 ### Built in settings and features

+ - Dynamic shortcode imports to allow for quick component builds
  - Navigation plugin with data file for configuring html
  - SEO optimized meta include file with multiple fallbacks
  - Image plugin for performance